app-sre/manifest-bouncer/README.md

                         the `--enable-<check>` form.
   --enable-rbac, --disable-rbac
-                        check that Roles are listed before RoleBindings (Default: ENABLED) --enable-limits, --disable-limits
+                        check that Roles are listed before RoleBindings (Default: ENABLED) --enable-registry-quay, --disable-registry-quay
+                        check that all the images are hosted in quay.io (Default: ENABLED) --enable-limits, --disable-limits
                         check that limits are defined (Default: DISABLED)